node-webrtc/node-webrtc/README.md

 npm install
 ```

-Depending on what you checkout, `npm install` will either download a
+Installing from NPM will always attempt to download a pre-compiled binary,
-pre-compiled binary or attempt to build from source.
-Set `SKIP_DOWNLOAD=true` to
+whereas installing from GitHub will always attempt to build from source.
+See
-always build from source.
-See below for more information on building from
+below for more information on building from source.
-source.

 ## Build